imdevan/jstorrent/README.md

 ====
 Most people would usually install by the Chrome Web Store ([https://chrome.google.com/webstore/detail/jstorrent/anhdpjpojoipgpmfanmedjghaligalgb](link)) but you can install from source too.
-* Click the "Download ZIP" button on the sidebar.
+* Click the "Download ZIP" button on the sidebar.***
 * Unzip it.
 * Visit "chrome://extensions"
 * Click "load unpacked extension"
 * Browse to the unzipped file then press "Open"
 * You're done!
 (Note that you will not get updates this way, you will need to manually update)
-* NOTE: This project now uses a submodule "web-server-chrome" (https://github.com/kzahel/web-server-chrome) so you probably have to download that project separately and put it in the "js" folder.
+* NOTE***: This project now uses a submodule "web-server-chrome" (https://github.com/kzahel/web-server-chrome) so you probably have to download that project separately and put it in the "js" folder.

 Websites:
 ----